Human Factors and Systems Engineering (M.S.); Systems Engineering and Analysis (M.S.)

-The quality engineering specialization is designed to provide the necessary background for professional careers in industry or government.
+The quality engineering specialization is designed to provide the necessary background for quality engineering careers in industry or government.
 Emphasis is on the foundations of quality improvement, job and organizational design, and process control.

 The certificate in patient safety is an interdisciplinary effort between the Department of Industrial and Systems Engineering, School of Nursing, School of Pharmacy, Department of Medical Physics, Law School, and Department of Population Health Sciences.
 Patient safety is of national and international importance and there is a shortage of people with expertise in the design of safe health care systems and technologies that can improve patient safety.
 Such expertise is important to physicians, nurses, pharmacists, and other health care professionals, and engineers.
 The certificate in patient safety provides students with knowledge and skills in an array of topics necessary for the identification, analysis, and control of patient safety programs.

 Each application is judged on the basis of previous academic record, Graduate Record Exam (GRE) scores for the general test, three letters of recommendation, and the statement of purpose.
 Admission is very competitive and application deadlines are extremely important.

 Feedback, questions or accessibility issues: comments